-The Moto G Stylus features a Snapdragon 665 system-on-chip, which is what you'll also find in the Moto G Power.
-It's no surprise then that the two Motorola phones fare about the same in benchmark tests.
-The Moto G Stylus' multicore score of 1,406 on the Geekbench 5 general performance test is slightly higher than the G Power's 1,387 average.
+The Moto G Stylus features a Snapdragon 665 system-on-chip, which is what you'll also find in the Moto G Power and Moto G Fast.
+It's no surprise that the three Motorola phones fare about the same in benchmark tests.
+The Moto G Stylus' multicore score of 1,406 on the Geekbench 5 general performance test is slightly higher than the G Power (1,387) and G Fast (1,394).
 That means the Stylus also outscores the Snapdragon 670-powered Pixel 3a (1,336), but doesn't quite match the Snapdragon 660-powered Nokia 7.2 (1,498).

 In graphics testing, the Moto G Stylus turned in an average score of 1,756 on 3DMark's Sling Shot Open GL test.
 That was marginally better than the 1,734 average we saw from the Moto G Power, but not as good as the Nokia 7.2 (2,054) or the Pixel 3a (2,543).

 At the end of the day, all this means is that the Moto G Stylus performs reasonably well for a lower-priced phone, especially if you're just using your device for everyday tasks like browsing, social media and streaming.
 Running more processor-intensive apps will likely lead to some hiccups, but when I played PUBG Mobile, I didn't notice too many dropped frames or stutters — in fact, the game even seemed to run better on the Moto G Stylus than it did on the Moto G Power.